mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

 #### v2.6.0
+* Update: Changed incoming item message to show the actual amount being transported to buffer instead of the amount needed for request.
+This amount will be up to the current logistic vessel capacity and the extra items are stored in your local buffer until needed
-Feature: Added new request mode (Planetary), see "Request Modes" section for more info (thanks zxcvbnm3057 for suggestion)
+* Feature: Added new request mode (Planetary), see "Request Modes" section for more info (thanks zxcvbnm3057 for suggestion)
-Bugfix: No Warpers in ILS, happens if you turn the min distance to enable warp on a station down, but leave "warpers required" checked (thanks DogHogan for report)
+* Bugfix: No Warpers in ILS, happens if you turn the min distance to enable warp on a station down, but leave "warpers required" checked (thanks DogHogan for report)
-Feature: New config, "Warp Enable Min AU".
+* Feature: New config, "Warp Enable Min AU".
 Setting this above 0 lets you override the min distance to enable warp set on individual stations
-Feature: Added stacksize for items to request window
+* Feature: Added stack size for items to request window

 #### v2.5.3
 Bugfix: Fixed issue where exception would be thrown when quitting one game and creating another (thanks Valoneu for report)